Yousef-Adel/Udacity-s-Data-Analyst-Nanodegree---Project-5/README.md

     -Netflix
     -Stephen Colbert
     -Starring Jimmy

+- Strong correlation between the number of views and the increase of dislike for each videos

+- Strong positive correlation between the number of comments and views

+- strong positive correlation between likes and comment_count

+-(likes, dislikes, views, comment_count) distrubtion has a lot of outliers

 - The Highest channel in veiws is (ChildishGambinoVEVO)(presentation)

 - There are a lot of outliers in the distrubtion of likes, dislikes, comment_count, views in compare with category name